Director, Office of the Vice-President (Administration) and University Registrar

 Where an interruption in studies is being considered the student should seek advice about the impact on their studies taking account of the time limits remaining to complete the course and unit availability.

-At any stage where the Executive Dean, Director, QUT International College or Pro Vice-Chancellor (Graduate Research and Development) considers that there are serious and immediate concerns about the student’s behaviour they must refer the matter to the Vice-President (Administration) and Registrar for a determination on whether the student is unfit to study.
+At any stage where the Executive Dean, Director, QUT College or Director, Graduate Research Centre considers that there are serious and immediate concerns about the student’s behaviour they must refer the matter to the Vice-President (Administration) and University Registrar for a determination on whether the student is unfit to study.

-a) Referral to the Vice-President (Administration) and Registrar
+a) Referral to the Vice-President (Administration) and University Registrar

-If there are continuing concerns about a student’s behaviour following management and support (E/3.2.7) or there are serious concerns about the behaviour, a student must be referred to the Vice-President (Administration) and Registrar by the Executive Dean of Faculty, Director, QUT International College, Pro Vice-Chancellor (Graduate Research and Development) or Chair, Student Misconduct Committee, who will provide a report to the Vice-President (Administration) and Registrar for consideration.
+If there are continuing concerns that a student’s behaviour is of a nature set out in E/3.2.5 following management and support (E/3.2.7) or there are serious concerns about the behaviour, a student must be referred to the Vice-President (Administration) and University Registrar by the Executive Dean of Faculty, Director, QUT College, Director, Graduate Research Centre or Chair, Student Misconduct Committee, who will provide a report to the Vice-President (Administration) and University Registrar for consideration.

 b) Fitness to study notice